-Management believes that the amounts charged and paid in connection with the foregoing arrangements were reasonable compared with the amounts which would be charged and paid for similar services or products from an unaffiliated third party.
-Except with respect to aircraft services previously provided by K-C Aviation Inc., and hotel and lodging services, the Corporation expects to engage in similar transactions with Bergstrom Corporation, Bergstrom Leasing and the partnership in 1999.
+Management believes that the amounts charged and paid in connection with the foregoing arrangements were reasonable compared with the amounts which would be charged and paid for similar services or products from other third parties.
+The Corporation expects to engage in similar transactions with those entities in 2000.